jeremyButtler/Nano-Q--wrapper/README.md

     - Nano-Q, Some possible locations to install
         - In home directory (~)
-        - Or puth this script in Nano-Q directory
+        - Put this script in the Nano-Q directory
     - samtools
     - minimap2